g2p/blocks/README.md

 LVM, in which case `update-grub` tends to write a logical path).
 Make sure you have a separate `/boot` partition.

-1. If you don't have a cache device yet
+1. If you don't have a cache device yet, create it on an empty SSD (or on a properly aligned partition or LV on top of it; LVM's 4MiB alignment is sufficient, as is the 1MiB alignment of modern partitioning tools).

-        sudo make-bcache -C /dev/<SSD-backed-device>
+        sudo make-bcache -C /dev/<cache-device>
-   This will give you a cache-set uuid
+   This will give you a cache-set uuid.

 2. If you already have a cache device

         ls /sys/fs/bcache
-   And copy the cache-set uuid
+   And copy the cache-set uuid.

 3. Finally, if you have a maintboot-compatible distribution, run:

         sudo blocks to-bcache --maintboot /dev/<root-device> --join <cset-uuid>
-   If you are using encryption, use the encrypted device as the root device.
+   If you are using encryption, use the encrypted device as the root device so that cache contents are also encrypted.

 4. Otherwise,
 make sure your backups are up to date, boot to live media ([Ubuntu raring